WebVishnu/CRM-Company-management/README.md

 ### Configuration

-1. Create a .env file in the root directory based on .env.example and fill in the necessary environment variables
+1. Create a ```config.env``` file in the root directory based on .env.example and fill in the necessary environment variables

 ### Database Setup
 1. Ensure MongoDB is running on your local machine or update the database connection URL in the .env file.